adamse/notes/ghc-selector-optimisation/readme.md

-If there is a chain of selector thunks like `stg_sel_2_upd(stg_sel_3_upd(stg_sel_4_upd(some_data)))` it will leave behind just the second field of the third field of the 4th field of `some_data` (if there were not thunks blocking selecting).
+If there is a chain of selector thunks like `stg_sel_2_upd(stg_sel_3_upd(stg_sel_4_upd(some_data)))` it will leave behind just the second field of the third field of the 4th field of `some_data` (if there were no thunks blocking selecting).

 This means that during program evaluation we might not have to run the code associated with selecting a field, seems like a big win if it works out!
 Pretty